Magnanville

 Magnanville ([maɲɑ̃vil]) is a commune in the Yvelines department in the Île-de-France region in north-central France.
 It was one of the thirty communes in the Communauté d'agglomération de Mantes-en-Yvelines, merged into the Communauté urbaine Grand Paris Seine et Oise in 2016.

 History

-Until the twentieth century, Magnanville had a population of only about 100 people.
+Until the 20th century, Magnanville had a population of only about 100 people.
 The village expanded in the twentieth century, with significant house building taking place from the 1970s.
 Archaeological excavations have found evidence of a small agricultural settlement in the fifth century BCE.

-In 1750 Charles Savalette, keeper of the Royal Exchequer, employed the architect François Franque to build the chateau de Magnanville on the site of a smaller chateau that had fallen into disrepair.
+In 1750, Charles Savalette, keeper of the Royal Exchequer, employed the architect François Franque to build the chateau de Magnanville on the site of a smaller chateau that had fallen into disrepair.
 The chateau was demolished in 1803, but one wing was rebuilt four years later by Baron Jacques-Florent Robillard, governor of the Bank of France.
 The chateau served as a military hospital in World War II, and has since become a care home.